pschool-in/curriculum/content/science/environment.md

 Classify the below things based on the category of living and non-living thing

-Living thing: Tree, Squirrel, Fox, Plant
+Living thing: tree, squirrel, fox, plant

-Non-living thing: Stone, Water, Wooden chair, Bread
+Non-living thing: stone, water, wooden chair, bread

 ## Match the following